-The Municipality’s complete road infrastrucuture system spans a total of 486 kilometeres, primarily in a rural setting, with small areas of semi-urban and urban development.
+The Municipality’s complete road infrastructure system spans a total of 486 kilometers, primarily in a rural setting, with small areas of semi-urban and urban development.
 The Municipality of Hastings Highlands controls and maintains fifteen bridges (15) and structures within it’s road system.

 Need to Report an Issue or Concern?
 Submit a Customer Service Request (CSR)

 - Step 1 – Report the problem or concern (pothole, snow clearing, downed sign etc.) by submitting a Customer Service Request (in-person, by phone, email or on our website).

 - Step 2 – You will receive a notification acknowledging receipt of your customer service request along with a case number assigned to your request.

 - Step 3 – Once we have closed/completed your request you will receive a notification.

 For more information and alternative ways to contact the Municipality visit our Customer Service Management Page.

 The Municipality of Hastings Highlands level of service complies with Minimum Maintenance Standards as defined in O. Reg.
 366/18 under the Municipal Act, 2001

 Winter Road Maintenance

 In the winter, our staff is busy plowing, sanding and salting the Municipal roads.
 During snow storms and bad weather, high priority roads (such as bus routes) are plowed and sanded first and often.
 We are legally obligated to maintain these priority roadways.
 We ask residents on a secondary roadways to please be patient.